ThinhTranA/XamADALMultiResources/AzureADSetUpGuide/Readme.md

 Select the App/ API permissions
 Click Add a permission
 Select APIs my organization uses
-Search for the name of the api(eg: `BackEndTestAPI)
+Search for the name of the api(eg: `BackEndTestAPI`)

 ![10](10.png)
 ![11](11.png)

 Select the app, tick `user_impersonation`
 Click Add permissions_

 ![12](12.png)

-API permissions will now look like this
+API permissions will now look like this:
 ![13](13.png)